-Hunter College is taking extensive measures to ensure that students who move into rooms in the Brookdale Campus dormitory remain healthy and safe – and that those with whom they interact are equally protected.
+Hunter College is taking extensive measures to ensure that students who move into rooms in our residence halls remain healthy and safe – and that those with whom they interact are equally protected.
 The requirements cover every aspect of the process.

-Self-identified students who qualify for reasonable accommodation due to being immunocompromised or have underlying health conditions, can be assigned to the ADA single-use bathroom and nearby room.
+Self-identified students at Brookdale who qualify for reasonable accommodation due to being immunocompromised or have underlying health conditions can utilize the shared ADA single-use bathroom.
 Such bathrooms are located on each floor of the North Building (11 in total).

 Students will be required to agree to:

 - An assumption of risk clause